tanwarsatya/k8s-bare-metal/cert-authority/README.md

-This folder contains script to generate cert authority , admin and any other common token, cert etc.
+This folder contains script to generate cert authority and common bootstrap token used for TLS boot straping, admin and any other common token, cert etc.